aminmeshk/mental-diary-api/README.md

 # Mental Diary API
-A simple CRUD API for my Mental Diary project
+A simple CRUD RESTful API for my Mental Diary project

 ## Using:
 - Node JS
 - Express JS
+- TypeScript
-- Sequelize (as my ORM)
+- Sequelize (as my ORM) (I didn't know about Prisma, might change to that at some point)
 - PostgreSQL (as my database)

 ## P.S: